-Ryerson University in Toronto, Canada is one of two non-European partners involved in PROTECT.
-The Ryerson team is led by Associate Professor Idil Atak, joining her are the early career Ph.D. fellows, Zainab Abu Alrob, and Jona Zyfi.
-Together, they will drive the Canadian-oriented research of PROTECT, involving fieldwork among migrants and refugees in Canadian cities and the organizing of PROTECT’s second conference.
+The Toronto Metropolitan University, previously called Ryerson University in Canada is one of two non-European partners involved in PROTECT.
+The team is led by Associate Professor Idil Atak, joining her are Sara Asalya and Ph.D. fellows, Zainab Abu Alrob, Jona Zyfi, Claire Linley and Julie Kim.
+Together, they drive the Canadian-oriented research of PROTECT, involving fieldwork among migrants and refugees in Canadian cities and organizing academic and policy conferences.

-The Ryerson team, led by Associate Professor Idil Atak are involved in several of PROTECT’s key Work Packages.
+The Canadian team, led by Associate Professor Idil Atak are involved in several of PROTECT’s key Work Packages.
 The team co-leads Work Package 1 on developing theoretical, conceptual, and methodological approaches to international protection and Work Package 9 on dissemination, communication, and exploitation of results.
-As a part of the latter, the team will organize and host the second PROTECT conference in Toronto in 2021.
+As a part of the latter, the team organized and hosted the second PROTECT conference in 2021.
 PROTECT’s first conference, the Kick-off Conference, was held in Brussels on 9 March 2020.

-As part of Work Package 4, the Ryerson team will conduct fieldwork among refugees and migrants in different cities in Canada, in which Ryerson students will be largely involved.
+As part of Work Package 4, the team conducts fieldwork among refugees and migrants in different cities in Canada, in which students will be largely involved.
 The team will also be involved in comparative assessments of how the Global Compacts on Refugees and Migrants are implemented in Canada compared to Europe and South Africa.
 These analyses include the Compacts’ legal implications and their impact on refugee rights, and the Compacts’ impact on the governance of international protection and asylum determination.

 Meet Idil Atak

-Idil Atak is an associate professor in the Department of Criminology and in the Law School of Ryerson University, Toronto.
+Idil Atak is an associate professor in the Department of Criminology and in the Law School of the Toronto Metropolitan University.
 Her research interests include irregular migration, refugee protection, and international human rights law.
 Atak is the Editor-In-Chief of the International Journal of Migration and Border Studies (IJMBS), a member of the International Association for the Study of Forced Migration’s (IASFM) Executive Committee, and the past president of the Canadian Association for Refugee and Forced Migration Studies (CARFMS).
-In the video presentation below, Professor Atak presents her role in PROTECT.
+In the video presentation below, Atak presents her role in PROTECT:

 Weakened political commitment to refugees